statisticsmart/Rprogramming/content/schedule.md

 |:-:	|:-:	|:-:	|:-:	|:-:	| :-:	|

-#### Week 15: Revision and ways to continue learning R no matter what you choose to be your next step
+#### Week 15: Revision and Ways to Continue Learning R No Matter What You Choose to be Your Next Step

 |Slides    	|  Reading  	|  Cheat sheet 	| R-script | Problems 	| Answers |
 |:-:	|:-:	|:-:	|:-:	|:-:	| :-:	|